TriStar Pictures

-TriStar Pictures, Inc. (spelled as Tri-Star until 1991) is an American film production label that is part of the Sony Pictures Motion Picture Group, a division of Sony Pictures Entertainment, which is part of the Japanese conglomerate Sony Group Corporation.
+TriStar Pictures, Inc. (spelled as Tri-Star until 1991) is an American film production company that is part of the Sony Pictures Motion Picture Group, a division of Sony Pictures Entertainment, which is part of the Japanese conglomerate Sony Group Corporation.
 The company was founded on March 2, 1982, as Nova Pictures, a joint venture of Columbia Pictures, CBS, and HBO, whose video units handled video, broadcast, and pay cable rights to its products.
 It was renamed a year later to Tri-Star to avoid confusion with the PBS series Nova.

 Among its notable releases are Terminator 2: Judgment Day, Basic Instinct, Rambo: First Blood Part II (all of these movies are produced by Carolco Pictures), and Hollywood’s first Godzilla.
 The company scored box-office hits with modestly budgeted fare in the 1980s.
 It also cut fortuitous distribution deals with the Producers Sales Organization, Carolco Pictures and the Taft Entertainment Group; acquired Loews Theatres; and formed a television arm.
 Among the various hits TriStar scored on its own during the decade were About Last Night, The Muppets Take Manhattan, Real Genius, Nothing in Common, Peggy Sue Got Married, The Principal, Look Who's Talking and Steel Magnolias.

 Columbia Pictures bought CBS' stake in the joint venture on November 15, 1985, and HBO's stake in 1986.
-On December 21, 1987, Tri-Star Pictures label was merged with Columbia Pictures Entertainment by The Coca-Cola Company, which owned 80% of CPE.
+On December 21, 1987, Tri-Star Pictures was merged with Columbia Pictures Entertainment by the Coca-Cola Company, which owned 80% of CPE.
 In January 1988, CPE's stocks somewhat fell, and Coca-Cola decreased its shares in CPE to 49%.
 On April 13, 1988, the Tri-Star Pictures label was revived.
-On November 8, 1989, the Sony Corporation of Japan acquired Columbia Pictures Entertainment for $3.4 billion.
+On November 8, 1989, Sony Corporation of Japan acquired Columbia Pictures Entertainment for $3.4 billion.
 On August 7, 1991, under Sony Pictures Entertainment, the hyphen was officially removed from the name of the studio.